AL333Z/ReactiveApplication/scalareact/reactive.md

 The difference between the two types can be seen directly in the types:
 - In `Signal`, `Msg` and `Now` types are identical.
 - In `Events`, `Msg` and `Now` types differ.
-In particular, the type for the type parameter `Now` is Unit.
-This means that for an instance of Events the notion of "current value" has no sense at all.
+In particular, the type for the type parameter `Now` is `Unit`.
+This means that for an instance of `Events` the notion of "current value" has no sense at all.

 The two subclasses need to implement two methods which obtain the reactive’s current message or value and create dependencies in a single turn.

-The next two sections will better examine the notions introduced here.
+The next two sections will better examine the two abstraction introduced here.

+NB: the examples and code provided in this chapter have been taken directly from the paper itself.